maritiren/maritiren.github.io/content/posts/threat-modeling.md

 _Note!
 This is still a work in progress^\_^ 👷_

-There are many activities that may be launched to improve application security in an organization.
-Threat modeling is one of them.
+Organizations undertake various activities to enhance application security, with threat modeling being one of the most impactful activities.
 Others are CI pipelines with security checks, or a vulnerability management system, creating standards or maybe development guides.
-There are so many activitites!
+There are so many activities!

 Threat modeling might be one of the most important activities in application security.
 Still, a lot of organizations struggle to implement it and make it